-F. Evaluation of the auditing firm by the Audit & Supervisory Board members and the Audit & Supervisory Board Before the change to the Company with an Audit & Supervisory Committee corporate governance system, the Audit & Supervisory Board members and the Audit & Supervisory Board evaluated the auditing firm.
+F. Evaluation of the auditing firm by the Audit & Supervisory Committee members and the Audit & Supervisory Committee

+The Audit & Supervisory Committee members and the Audit & Supervisory Committee evaluated the auditing firm.
 Through this evaluation, they concluded that Deloitte Touche Tohmatsu LLC is capable of performing suitable audits because no events have occurred that would impair the eligibility or independence of the Accounting Auditor.